uf-mil/NaviGator/README.md

 * To change board, edit text after BOARD within generate_arduino_firmware function
 * To change USB port path, edit text after PORT within generate_arduino_firmware function

-[^1]: Change /dev/ttyACM0 to the correct path for the USB the arduino is connected to